NatLabs/ZenDB/readme.md

 - **Transaction Ledger**: High-performance financial transaction indexing
 - **React Integration**: Frontend integration example with React UI

+## Documentation and Core Modules
+This library is heavily inspired by mongodb's document database so you will see some of the same terms here.

+### Record
+A document is the smallest entity of our database.
+It's the data that is defined and stored by the user.
+Documents have all the motoko types but must be defined as a record.
+All the other types can be used as the field types but the top layer must always be a record.

+### Collection
+This is the same as a table in sql databases.
+A collection is a group of records with the same schema definition

+#### Schema
+How to define a schema?
+The schema must match the motoko type you are trying to store.
+Our schema definition is a list of motoko types.

+## Limitations

+#### Indexes
+- Not capable of creating indexes on fields with `#Float` data type
+- Cannot create indexes on fields nested within an `#Array`
+- No support for text-based full-text search or pattern matching within indexes
+- Limited support for indexing variant types - must reference specific variant paths

+#### Query Execution
+- Complex queries with many OR conditions may have suboptimal performance
+- No built-in support for geospatial queries or operations
+- Computation can spike during complex sorting operations on large result sets
+- The query planner may not always select the optimal index for complex queries

+#### Data Management
+- No automatic schema migration tools when changing collection schemas
+- Update operations on large collections with many indexes can be resource-intensive
+- Limited batch operation support for mass updates or deletes
+- No built-in support for time-to-live (TTL) or automatic document expiration

+#### Resource Constraints
+- Large result sets may encounter instruction limits on query operations
+- Pagination with skip can be inefficient for large offsets - cursor-based pagination recommended
+- No built-in horizontal scaling across multiple canisters
+- Complex aggregation operations must be implemented at the application level

 ## Roadmap

 - [x] Multi-field compound indexes